RossKnapman/Cardboard-Cosmology-2dF/README.md

 4. Clone to your desired location.
 5. Replace the "2dF" in the project name with the name of the new survey.
 6. In the project, delete the contents of the "Data" folder.
-7. In Assets, rename "2dF Visualisation.unity" to "[Name of Survey] Visualisation.unity".
+7. In Assets, rename "2dF Visualisation.unity" to "[Name of New Survey] Visualisation.unity".
 8. Delete "2dFLogo.png".
 7. Delete "2dFProcessed.txt" in Assets/Resources.
 7. Add the raw data for the new survey, e.g. in the form of a .txt file.